ADUNOPE/Capstone-Project-/README.md

 # Capstone-Project-
-This is the salesdata project
+This is the sales data, customer data project